Self-discovery exercises: 10 tools to understand yourself

 How do I know which self-discovery exercises are right for me?

-If your first exercise feels forced after three or four sessions, that’s a mismatch signal — not a sign you’re bad at self-discovery.
-Switch modalities rather than pushing through.
+If your first exercise feels forced after three or four sessions, that’s a mismatch signal.
+It does not mean you are bad at self-discovery.
+Switch to a different exercise or style rather than pushing through.
 The difference between productive discomfort and a poor fit is whether you’re learning something new each session.
 If sessions feel repetitive rather than challenging, try a different processing style.

 What do I do with insights from self-discovery exercises?